Everybody Everybody: Composition and critical reception

 Billboard writer Bill Coleman described "Everybody Everybody" as "thoroughly contagious" and stated that the vocals and lyrics are "uplifting".
 John Leland of Newsday stated that the song is the "dance-party anthem of the season".
 Writing for The Network Forty, Yvette Ziraldo opined that the production is "infectious", while Chris Heath of Smash Hits declared it as "almost brilliant".
 Ernest Hardy of Cashbox complimented the song's "raw vocal" alongside the production's "relentless groove", but noted the similar sound with Black Box's previous singles "Ride on Time" and "I Don't Know Anybody Else".
 NME writer Roger Morton praised the song as a successor to "Ride on Time" with its "burnished gold vocal[s]", but recognized that they were lip-synched.

-In 2009, Blender staff placed "Everybody Everybody" at number 335 on their 500 Greatest Songs Since You Were Born list and described it as "criminally buoyant" for "drunk wedding guests" to dance to.
-Pitchfork writer David Raposa ranked the song on their list of Top 200 Tracks of the 1990s at number 171 in 2010, stating that the Cameo sample distinguished it from other "pop-house bandwagoners".
-BuzzFeed staff listed it at number 14 on their 101 Greatest Dance Songs Of the '90s in 2017 list.
-Billboard placed "Everybody Everybody" at number 457 in their ranking of their Top Songs of the '90s.
-In 2022, Rolling Stone staff ranked the song at number 194 on their 200 Greatest Dance Songs of All Time list.

 Commercial performance and music video

 In June 1990, "Everybody Everybody" appeared in dance clubs, with its popularity resulting in airplay on urban contemporary and contemporary hit radio stations.
 In the United States, the song peaked at number eight on the Billboard Hot 100 chart dated 20 October 1990, where it remained for 19 weeks.
 It also topped the Dance Club Songs chart issued 21 July 1990, and charted for 10 weeks.
 On the 3 June 1990, issue of the UK Singles Chart, "Everybody Everybody" peaked at number 16 and charted for six weeks.
 The song bowed at number 35 on the Australian ARIA Singles Chart, and reached number 11 on the New Zealand Singles Chart.

 An accompanying music video for "Everybody Everybody" was released, which depicts Quinol squatting while wearing a unitard and lip synching the song's vocals.
 In late 1990, Wash saw the music video and called her manager after realising that she was uncredited on the song.
 She described Quinol's appearance as being "[six]-feet tall, very skinny [with] cobalt-blue eyes" and suggested that such models were utilised in various music videos as "props".
 Writing for the St. Petersburg Times, Jean Carey considered the video to be "lame" and wrote that it "encourage[d] the rumors" about "the group's mystery vocalist".